savannahworley/Markdown-to-HTML-with-GUI/README.md

 - Copy the source Markdown into the top text area and hit enter.
 - If the Markdown is correctly formatted, the new HTML will appear in the bottom text area.

-For more information on Monomer, check https://github.com/fjvallarino/monomer.
+For more information on Monomer and for project dependencies, check https://github.com/fjvallarino/monomer.